Refuse Collection Services

 - Brush and Limbs

-- Bulk Items (such as couches and chairs)
+- Bulk Items (such as couches, chairs and large cardboard boxes)

 - Yard debris